kaiuri/toml-lua/README.md

 ## Installation

-For the moment, clone the repo, run `bash build` from the root, grab `./lua/toml.so` and put somewhere in your `package.path`.
+For the moment, clone the repo, run `bash build` from the root, grab `toml.so` and put it somewhere in your `package.path`.

 ## Usage